jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/CodexContextBackground.md

 ## 🛰 Odometry & AprilTag Fusion ([`odometry/Odometry.java`](./odometry/Odometry.java))
 - Uses the FTC-standard field-center frame (0,0 in the middle; +X right, +Y toward targets) with IMU-only heading and mecanum wheel deltas.
-- Optionally fuses Limelight botpose XY (MegaTag2 preferred) with two-phase gating: tight outlier rejection while tracking, a larger window after `reacquireAfterMs`, per-step correction clamps, and motion gates on speed/turn rate.
+- Optionally fuses Limelight botpose XY (MegaTag2 preferred) through a stability gate: meters→inches mapping into the FieldPose frame, obelisk-only frames are rejected, samples are trimmed by age, and fusion only applies when a rolling window stays within position/heading stddev thresholds; blend alpha is tunable.
 Yaw is never fused.
-- Webcam pose fusion has been removed entirely; Limelight is the only vision source allowed to influence odometry.
+- Webcam pose fusion has been removed entirely; Limelight is the only vision source allowed to influence odometry, and fusion can be disabled via `OdometryConfig.USE_CAMERA_FUSION` when validating wheel/IMU-only poses.
+- FTC Dashboard field overlay draws the same FieldPose (inches/degrees) used in driver telemetry, with an on-field pose label to validate heading/origin alignment visually.

 ---